aaqc/aaqc/README.md

  2. Run `systemctl --user enable --now ssh-agent`
  3. Add `SSH_AUTH_SOCK DEFAULT="${XDG_RUNTIME_DIR}/ssh-agent.socket"` to the file `~/.pam_environment`
  4. Add `AddKeysToAgent yes` to the top of the file `~/.ssh/config`

+## How to use `puller.sh and cloner.sh`:

+### cloner.sh

+ 1. Go to the folder where you would like your repositories to reside
+ 2. Run this script with an absolute or relative path, for example `aaqc/cloner.sh`
+ 3. Wait for the script to clone all repos

+### puller.sh

+ 1. Go to the folder where your repositories are located
+ 2. Run this script with an absolute or relative path, for example `aaqc/puller.sh`
+ 3. Wait for the script to pull all repos